This is my story:

 (It’s a little on the ugly side.)

 I grew up in the small town of Perry, Ohio.
-Not much in Perry except plant nurseries, and we have about 130 wholesale growers within about a 10 mile radius of my house.
+Not much in Perry except plant nurseries, and we have about 100 wholesale growers within about a 10 mile radius of my house.
 I still live within a mile of where I grew up.
-I find that very comforting.

 I met Pam in 1970 while still in high school.
 We graduated high school in 1974 and were married in 1976.
-Our oldest was born in 1982 and he and his wife have now blessed us with two beautiful grandchildren whom we love to death.
-Our second son was born in 1987 and he is now in his second year at the University of Cincinnati.
+Our oldest son, Duston was born in 1982 and he and his wife have now blessed us with three awesome grandsons whom we love to death.
+Many of you know Duston, he works with me doing all the techy stuff but occasionally you’ll catch him in a video from time to time.

 In 1970 I landed a job in one of the local nurseries.
 I had no interest in plants, but I needed a job!